Maidan Wardak Province: Economics and industry

 In terms of industry, one marble factory is working in the province, and there are marble mines in the provincial center and Sayed Abad District although no mining is currently undertaken there due to the government ban.
 The majority of commercial activity in Maidan Shahr.
 Wardak is related to trade in agricultural and livestock products, although stone quarrying is also a growing business in the area.
 The people from Maidan Shahr are also experts in karez cleaning and repair and go to other parts of the country for this purpose.
 In Wardak, there are many natural resources like petroleum, iron, rubies, and emeralds.

 Agriculture is a major source of revenue for 43% of households in Wardak province.
 Four-fifths (79%) of rural households own or manage agricultural land or garden plots in the province.
 However, nearly a quarter (24%) of households in the province derive income from trade and services, and around half (45%) of households earn some income through non-farm related labor.

 Education

 The overall literacy rate in Wardak province is 25%.
 There are around 251 primary and secondary schools in the province catering for 105,358 students.
 There are 2909 teachers teaching in these schools.

 Demographics

 As of 2021, the total population of Wardak province is about 671,817.
-The province is predominantly Sunni Pashtun and Shia Hazaras with Sunni Tajiks making up most of the remainder of the population.
-The Tajiks live primarily in northern districts of the province while the Hazaras live in the western part of the province.
+The province is predominantly Pashtun and Hazaras with Tajiks making up most of the remainder of the population.
+The Tajiks live primarily in northern districts of the province while the Hazaras live in the western part of the province and the Pashtuns live in the south and east.
 The province also has a small population of Qizilbash.